Tax consultant in Mississauga shares his 10 Best Tax Tips. Individuals, business owners and investors can save money by following these strategies..

 Tip # 1 – Payment of Dividends vs. Salary

-As your Accountants in Toronto, we can help you evaluate whether dividends or salary are better for you given your situation.
+As your Accountants and tax consultants in the Greater Toronto Area, we can help you evaluate whether dividends or salary are better for you given your situation.
 Generally speaking, dividends have a lower tax rate than salary, are not subject to social security tax (CPP) and the first $38,000 of dividends can be received tax free.

 Tip # 2 – Tax Free Shareholder Loan Repayments

 Shareholder loans can be repaid tax free.
 Therefore, before you pay yourself a salary you should repay any shareholder loans owing to you.
 You should discuss this strategy with your current Accountant in Toronto.

 Tip #3 – Loan to Spouse